anbox-cloud/discourse-docs/howto/stream/oob-data.md

   This version supports only half-duplex data transmission.
 It allows sending data from an Android application to a WebRTC client through the Anbox WebRTC platform, but it is not possible to receive data from the WebRTC client to an Android application.

 [note type="caution" status="Warning"]
-[Version 1](#oob-v1) of the out-of-band data exchange between an Android application and a WebRTC client is deprecated.
-Support for it will be discontinued in a future release.
+The support for [version 1](#oob-v1) of the out-of-band data exchange between an Android application and a WebRTC client has been removed in the Anbox Cloud 1.16 release.
 Therefore, you should migrate your integration of version 1 of the OOB data exchange to [version 2](#oob-v2) for full-duplex data transmission and better performance.
 [/note]

 See the instructions for exchanging OOB data using a specific implementation version below: